Personal Loan vs. Credit Card: When to Choose One or the Other

 Pros of credit cards

-• Flexibility in spending and repayments: Borrow as needed, repay on your terms.
+Flexibility in spending and repayments: Borrow as needed, you can pay back the minimum or the whole balance.

 When it comes to borrowing money, two popular options are personal loans and credit cards.
 To understand whether you should opt for a personal loan or credit card, make sure to consider the following factors.

-• Assessing your financial Situation: Evaluate your current financial health.
+Assess your financial situation: Evaluate your current financial health.
 Do you have a steady income?
 Are your debts manageable?
 Understanding your financial situation will guide your decision.

 Deciding between a personal loan or a credit card depends on your financial goals and situation.
 Personal loans are great for large, one-time expenses and debt consolidation with predictable payments.